project-flogo/core/docs/properties.md

 ### Custom External Resolver

-You can plug-in your own property value resolver to resolve application property values from external configuration management services, such as, Consul, Spring Cloud Config etc. Just implement the following interface and register implementation with the runtime:
+You can plug-in your own property resolver to resolve application property values from external configuration management services, such as, Consul, Spring Cloud Config etc. Just implement the following interface and register implementation with the runtime:

 ```go
 // Resolver used to resolve property value from external configuration like env, file etc